Last updated on September 10th, 2025 at 11:13 am

 - Select Uninstall Updates

-This will return your system to the previous stable state until a fix is released.
+This will return your PC to the previous stable state.

 2. Pause Windows Updates